krompaco/hotwired-aspnet/README.md

 npm run prodbuild
 ```

-I recommend doing `npm run dev` and then going to `src/WebApp/` and starting dotnet project doing watch there too:
+I recommend doing `npm run dev:css` and then going to `src/WebApp/` and starting dotnet project by using:

 ```
 dotnet watch run
 ```

-References used:
+Material used:

 * https://hotwire.dev/
 * https://tailwindcss.com/